SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ## Add Incidents

+You should now have (been) switched to a new workspace with the created project.

+👉 Open the file explorer again.

 👉 Create a file `data-model.cds` in the `db` folder.
 - There, add an `Incidents` [entity](https://cap.cloud.sap/docs/cds/cdl#entities) with a key field `ID` and a `title`.
 - Choose appropriate data types.
 Use code completion (intellisense) to pick a fitting data type.